ooseni/alx-system_engineering-devops/0x02-shell_redirections/README.md

 	    . include capital letters as well

 19. This is a script that replace all characters A and c from input to Z and e respectively.

+20. This is a script that removes all letters c and C from input.